mmahmoudighaznavi/ads-tm-group-comp/README.md

 Instructions:

 1. Create a repository under your GitHub account from this template: [https://github.com/roozbehsadeghian/ads-tm-group-comp](https://github.com/roozbehsadeghian/ads-tm-group-comp).
 Instructions can be found [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).
 Make your repository public or add your instructor’s Github account as a [collaborator](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-user-account/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository).
-1. If you did not complete the assignment for Module 1, download “M1 Assignment Data.zip” from Blackboard and extract it into your repository.
+1. If you did not complete the assignment for Module 1, download “M1 Assignment Data.zip” from Canvas and extract it into your repository.
 If you did complete the assignment for Module 1, then you will use that data in this assignment.
 1. The notebook “Group Comparison.ipynb” holds detailed instructions for the assignment.
-In that notebook you are asked to do the following:
+In that notebook, you are asked to do the following:

     * Read in the data, normalize the text, and tokenize it.
 When you tokenize your Twitter descriptions, keep hashtags and emojis in your token set.
     * Calculate descriptive statistics on the two sets of lyrics and compare the results.